Jonathan Hefney

-Jonathan Jerrod Hefney (born February 27, 1985 in Rock Hill, South Carolina) is a former Canadian Football Defensive Back.
-He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2008.
-He played college football at Tennessee.
+Jonathan Jerrod Hefney (born February 27, 1985) is an American former professional football defensive back.
+He was signed by the Tampa Bay Buccaneers of the National Football League (NFL) as an undrafted free agent in 2008.
+He played college football for the Tennessee Volunteers.

-Hefney has also been a member of the Philadelphia Eagles and Detroit Lions.
+Hefney was also a member of the Winnipeg Blue Bombers, Calgary Stampeders, and Montreal Alouettes of the Canadian Football League (CFL), as well as the NFL's Philadelphia Eagles and Detroit Lions.

-High-School Career
+Early life

 Hefney played high school football at Rock Hill High School in Rock Hill, South Carolina.
 He led his school to an undefeated record in 2002.
 Following his senior season, Hefney played at Hargrave Military Academy in Chatham, Virginia.

 College career

 Hefney was a four-year starter at either cornerback or safety during his time at Tennessee, starting every game except for the 2004 season opener against UNLV.
 Hefney also garnered attention as a punt return specialist.

 Professional career

 Tampa Bay Buccaneers

-Hefney was expected to be selected early in the 2008 NFL Draft but instead he went undrafted, and signed with the Tampa Bay Buccaneers.
+Hefney was expected to be selected early in the 2008 NFL draft but instead he went undrafted, and signed with the Tampa Bay Buccaneers.
 On July 25, 2008, he was released from the Buccaneers.
 Hefney was signed to the Philadelphia Eagles practice squad on September 9, 2008.